Aaron Boone

-Aaron John Boone (born March 9, 1973) is an American baseball manager and former infielder who is the manager of the New York Yankees in Major League Baseball (MLB).
-He previously played in MLB for 13 seasons from 1997 through 2009.
-As a player, Boone is most recognized for his 2003 campaign with the Yankees, during which he was an All-Star and hit the winning walk-off home run of the 2003 American League Championship Series.
+Aaron John Boone (born March 9, 1973) is an American professional baseball manager and former infielder who is the manager of the New York Yankees of Major League Baseball (MLB).
+He previously played in MLB for 13 seasons from 1997 to 2009.
+As a player, Boone is most recognized for his 2003 campaign with the Yankees, during which he hit the winning walk-off home run of the 2003 American League Championship Series.

 Following the conclusion of his playing career, Boone was an analyst for ESPN's Sunday Night Baseball and Baseball Tonight from 2010 to 2017.
-He began serving as the Yankees' manager in 2018, leading the team to two 100-win records during his first two seasons and playoff appearances in all five.
+He began serving as the Yankees' manager in 2018, leading the team to the playoffs in seven of his eight seasons and one World Series appearance in 2024.

 Early life

 Boone attended Villa Park High School in Villa Park, California.
 He batted .423 with 22 stolen bases for the school's baseball team in his senior year, and was named the Century League's co-player of the year.
 The California Angels selected Boone on the third day of the 1991 MLB draft, but he had no intention to sign a professional contract.